Medulloblastoma – Brief Information

 Medulloblastoma is caused by a malignant transformation of nerve tissue cells.
 The reasons for tumour development have not been completely found out yet.
 It is known so far, that children and adolescents with certain inherited diseases (such as Gorlin-Goltz syndrome, Li-Fraumeni syndrome, or Fanconi anaemia) have a higher risk of developing a medulloblastoma than their healthy peers.
 Since these genetic conditions are associated with an elevated risk for tumour development, they are also known as cancer predisposition syndromes.

 In addition, it has been shown that medulloblastoma are frequently associated with certain chromosomal aberrations within cells.
 The resulting impairments of cell development and cell communication may be contributing factors promoting the transformation of a healthy into a cancer cell.
-Also, radiation therapy of the brain, for example as received by patients with certain forms of leukaemia or with eye cancer (retinoblastoma), may lead to an increased risk of developing a CNS tumour later in life.
+Also, radiotherapy of the brain, for example as received by patients with certain forms of leukaemia or with eye cancer (retinoblastoma), may lead to an increased risk of developing a CNS tumour later in life.

 Symptoms